jacobmca/Employee-Payroll-Tracker/README.md

 This repository takes the original, unsolved code provided for this week's unit and updates it to include a working collectEmployees function that allows a user to add employees to the page's chart.
 This updated code also includes completed displayAverageSalary and getRandomEmployee functions, which will calculate average employee salary and select a randomly employee respectively.

-Completing this project has helped me display and reinforce my knowledge of basic JavaScript concepts in a project with discernable utility.
+Completing this project has helped display and reinforce my knowledge of basic JavaScript concepts in a project with discernable utility.

 ## Installation